okfn/opendefinition/source/open-definition-dev.markdown

 #### 4. Separation

 The **license** must allow any part of the work, or the whole of it, to be used, distributed or modified separately from any other part of the work, or from any collection of works in which it was originally distributed.

 #### 5. Compilation

 The **license** must allow the licensed work to be distributed along with other distinct works, with no restrictions placed on these other works.

 #### 6. Application to Any Purpose

 The **license** must allow use, redistribution, modification and compilation, by any person or group of persons, for any purpose.
 These rights must apply independently of other legal agreements, without any obligation to agree to additional terms.

-*LV*: On re-reading, I'm not sure the "independently of other legal agreements" is quite right; it is broader than the old equivalent language and would prohibit (say) CC 4.0, which reserves rights not explicitly included in the license.
+    LV: On re-reading, I'm not sure the "independently of other legal agreements" is quite right; it is broader than the old equivalent language and would prohibit (say) CC 4.0, which reserves rights not explicitly included in the license.

 ### 3.2.
 Permitted Conditions
 The **license** *may* condition the permissions granted in Section 3.1 on